proxy-m/fibersync/README.md

 `asyncawait` uses the following technologies:

 - [node-fibers](https://github.com/laverdet/node-fibers): This implementation of coroutines is unfortunately limited to Node.js.
 ES6 generators may be simpler, but fibers are more flexible and support a far broader space of design possibilities.
 It would be great if ES6 generators were this open and flexible.
 - [bluebird](https://github.com/petkaantonov/bluebird): this promise library is both a core component of `asyncawait` and a great source of inspiration for writing high-performance JavaScript code.
+Bluebird is optional.
 - [TypeScript](http://www.typescriptlang.org/): `asyncawait` is written in TypeScript (look in the [src folder](./src)), and includes a [type declaration file](./src/typings/asyncawait/asyncawait.d.ts).
 TypeScript makes JavaScript development faster, less error-prone, more scaleable, and generally more pleasant.
+TypeScript is optional.
 - [lodash](http://lodash.com/): underscore, but better.

-# 12. License
+# 12. MIT License
-Copyright (c) 2014-2015 Troy Gerwien

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+See [LICENSE.md] file.
+Last update year was: 2020.